 Code language: JavaScript (javascript)

-We now have a function that creates an array with the suit/value combination for the 52 playing cards structured as follows:
+We now have a function that will create an array with the suit/value combination for all 52 playing cards.
+If you run console.log(deckBuilder());

 0: {value: "A", suit: "Hearts"}